-What is it: With this thing compiled into your kernel, Linux can use a remote server as one of its block devices.
-Every time the client computer wants to read /dev/nd0, it will send a request to the server via TCP, which will reply with the data requested.
-This can be used for stations with low disk space (or even diskless - if you boot from floppy) to borrow disk space from other computers.
+What is it: With this compiled into your kernel, Linux can use a remote server as one of its block devices.
+Every time the client computer wants to read /dev/nbd0, it will send a request to the server via TCP, which will reply with the data requested.
+This can be used for stations with low disk space (or even diskless - if you use an initrd) to borrow disk space from other computers.
 Unlike NFS, it is possible to put any file system on it.
 But (also unlike NFS), if someone has mounted NBD read/write, you must assure that no one else will have it mounted.

 Current state: It currently works.
-Network block device seems to be pretty stable.
-It was originaly thought that it is impossible to swap over TCP.
-This turned out not to be true, though the patch required to make it safe has not been forward-ported to any reasonably recent kernel.
+Network block device is pretty stable.
+It was originaly thought that it is impossible to swap over TCP; this turned out not to be true.
+However, to avoid deadlocks, you will need at least Linux 3.6.

 Besides Linux, the authors have knowledge of NBD client support on the following platforms:

 The server should theoretically work on every POSIX-compliant platform out there (provided glib is supported on that platform).
 If it doesn't, that's a bug and I want to know about it; if you encounter such problems, please send a mail to the mailinglist.